imzqqq/chat/server/chat/python/api-spec/proposals/2312-matrix-uri.md

    with the abbreviated forms (and `r/` coincidentally standing for sub-Reddits links to which have basically the same place in the Reddit ecosystem as Chat room aliases have in the Chat ecosystem);
-2. to.chat.dingshunyu.top links to users and room aliases are heavily used throughout Chat, specifically in end-user-facing contexts (see also use cases in the introductory section of this MSC);
+2. to.chat.imzqqq.top links to users and room aliases are heavily used throughout Chat, specifically in end-user-facing contexts (see also use cases in the introductory section of this MSC);
 3. the singular vs. plural (`room` or `rooms`?) confusion is avoided;